lean-delivery/ansible-role-mysql/README.md

 Replication settings.
 Set `mysql_server_id` and `mysql_replication_role` by server (e.g. the master would be ID `1`, with the `mysql_replication_role` of `master`, and the slave would be ID `2`, with the `mysql_replication_role` of `slave`).
 The `mysql_replication_user` uses the same keys as `mysql_users`, and is created on master servers, and used to replicate on all the slaves.

 `mysql_replication_master` needs to resolve to an IP or a hostname which is accessable to the Slaves (this could be a `/etc/hosts` injection or some other means), otherwise the slaves cannot communicate to the master.

+#additional_parameters
+Also you can set other parametrs, which are not listed here and it will will be written to the configuration file.
+     additional_parameters:
+        - name: mysql_expire_logs_days
+          value: 11

+#

 ### Later versions of MySQL on CentOS 7